 I. Introduction: The Nature and Consequences of the Crusades

-Spanning more than two centuries (1096-1300 CE), the Crusades were, in essence, military expeditions initiated by the Medieval papacy to wrest the Holy Lands from Moslem control.
+Spanning more than two centuries (1096-1300 CE) across the majority of the so-called High Middle Ages, the Crusades were, in essence, military expeditions initiated by the medieval papacy to wrest the Holy Lands from Moslem control.
 That means, if they can be traced back to a single source, it's fair to say it was the Christian Church in the West.
 Yet, the promotion of warfare was clearly not at the top of the Vatican's agenda prior to the eleventh century and so it's also fair to ask how such a dramatic shift in policy came to be, that popes moved from denouncing bloodshed to demanding it in the name of God.

 In all fairness, however, the Crusades were more than just military exploits.
 They built and touched upon almost every aspect of life in the day, a fact that is especially clear when one looks at their outcome.
-First and foremost, if the popes who promoted the Crusades gained the authority to muster an army and send it on a mission—it should be noted that they never acquired the actual power of a field commander to oversee a battle or call for specific maneuvers—in the end, their excursion into the armed forces did more damage than good to the prestige of the papacy.
+First and foremost, if the popes who promoted the Crusades gained the authority to muster an army and send it on a mission—it should be noted that they never acquired the actual power of a field commander to oversee a battle or call for specific maneuvers, at least not during the Crusades—in the end, their excursion into the armed forces did more damage than good to the prestige of the papacy.
 By the last Crusade, many in Europe had come to see the Pope as just another war-mongering king, not the guardian of souls who stand before heaven's gate.

 But in other respects, these Church-sanctioned wars brought some benefit to Medieval Europe.
 For instance, crusading allowed westerners to take advantage of the much richer East for the first time since the days of ancient Rome.
 More important, it served as an outlet for Europe's youth and aggression as population exploded during the High Middle Ages (1050-1300 CE).
 That is, sending young men off to fight in a holy cause stifled, if only briefly, the internal wars which had racked the West since the collapse of Roman government and forestalled the self-destruction that would again characterize European history in the centuries to come.
 Moreover, the mere fact that a few of these Crusades produced victories of some kind helped Europeans regain a sense of self-confidence—after centuries of losing on nearly every front imaginable, they finally turned the tables on their military and cultural superiors to the east—the resulting surge of optimism that followed the minority of Crusades which eked out some measure of success contributed in no small way to the glorious twelfth-century renaissance in art and literature which swept Europe during the High Middle Ages.